-I agree with Gloria Steinem that most parents have never learned how to raise infants, but they have never learned how to raise toddlers or teens either, they have never learned how to establish a relationship with a partner or take care of their finances or do home maintenance, although they have to do it all their life.
+I agree with Gloria Steinem that most parents have never learned how to raise infants.
+But they have never learned how to raise toddlers or teens either.
+Nor have they ever learned how to establish a relationship with a partner, take care of their finances or do home maintenance, although they have to do it all their life.
 What is new about that?

 I would like to suggest that you take all the Amer-Indians, put them in the middle of a busy city and see how much self-esteem they will have there.
 Kids who grow in a small community with a different dynamic can continue to raise their kids the same way for over 100,000 years.